sulaymanavoma/fast-graphrag/README.md

 ## Philosophy

 Our mission is to increase the number of successful GenAI applications in the world.
 To do that, we build memory and data tools that enable LLM apps to leverage highly specialized retrieval pipelines without the complexity of setting up and maintaining agentic workflows.

+Fast GraphRAG currently exploit the personalized pagerank algorithm to explore the graph and find the most relevant pieces of information to answer your query.
+For an overview on why this works, you can check out the HippoRAG paper [here](https://arxiv.org/abs/2405.14831).

 ## Open-source or Managed Service